DrEerie/EerieSpammer/README.md

  # Don't forget to star the repo and follow the creator.

 # Usage tutorial on youtube:
  Note that the tutorial in the following video is recorded earlier .
-Now EerieSpammer have gone through some UI changes as well but author don't have time to record a new turorial.
+Now EerieSpammer has gone through some UI changes as well but author don't have time to record a new turorial.hope so you won't find so much difference in it.
- [Click here to visit youtube tutorial](https://youtu.be/5-7IdMy-J_0) Please like the video and suscribe as to encourage as .
+ [Click here to visit youtube tutorial](https://youtu.be/5-7IdMy-J_0)

+Please like the video and suscribe as to encourage as .

 # Linux View